 Your guide to choosing and using the best 0-interest credit cards

-Credit cards with 0% introductory APR offers can help you temporarily avoid paying interest on purchases and balance transfers for anywhere from several months to a year or more.
+Credit cards with 0% introductory APR offers can help you temporarily avoid paying high interest rates on purchases and balance transfers for anywhere from several months to a year or more.

-As of February 24, Bankrate estimates the three-month trend for variable credit card interest rates at 15.99%.
+As of June 2, Bankrate estimates the average credit card interest rate at 16.09% variable.
 If you’ve ever carried a balance on your credit card, you know how much APR can cost.
 One possible remedy is a credit card with a 0% intro APR offer.

 Below you’ll find more information about limited-time, interest-free credit card offers and how to use them for making a large purchase or transferring a balance while getting a temporary reprieve from interest charges.
 Keep reading to find out everything you need to know about the best introductory zero-interest cards with the best offers.